-- Analyze comprehension of the major styles of management. - Exhibit work skills of attendance, work ethic, and selfmotivation. - 3.
-Apply appropriate comprehension of business ethics. - 4.
-Employ a working knowledge of best practices in supply chain management. - Differentiate between make the stock and make the order strategies.
+- 1. Demonstrate comprehension of the major styles of management. - 2.
+Exhibit work skills of attendance, work ethic, and selfmotivation. - 3.
+Demonstrate comprehension of business ethics. - 4.
+Devise best practices in supply chain management. - 5.
+Differentiate between make the stock and make the order strategies.